How do I create a vaulted ceiling and scissor trusses?

 With the truss still selected, click the Multiple Copy edit button, then click the Multiple Copy Interval button to open the Multiple Copy dialog.
 Verify that Offset Between Copies When Dragging is selected and that the Primary Offset specified for All Trusses equals the desired O.C. truss spacing, then click OK.

-In this example, a primary offset of 24" is used.
+In this example, the default Primary Offset value of 24" is used.

-The trusses over the walls on the ends will be a full size truss.
-If you wish to have end trusses instead, group select the end trusses and then open the "Roof Truss Specification" dialog.
-On the General panel, put a check in "End Truss" and "Force Truss Rebuild," then click OK.
+The trusses located on each end of the structure will be a full size trusses.
+If you wish to have end trusses instead, group select the trusses on each end, open them up to specification, check the "End Truss" and "Force Truss Rebuild" boxes, then click OK.